Tobago: Swiss Family Robinson

 In 1958, Tobago was chosen by the Walt Disney Company as the setting for a film based upon the Johann Wyss novel Swiss Family Robinson.
 When producers saw the island for the first time, they "fell instantly in love".
-The script required animals, which were brought from all around the world, including eight dogs, two giant tortoises, 40 monkeys, two elephants, six ostriches, four zebras, 100 flamingos, six hyenas, two anacondas, and a tiger.
+The script required animals, which were brought from all around the world, including eight dogs, two giant tortoises, forty monkeys, two elephants, six ostriches, four zebras, one hundred flamingos, six hyenas, two anacondas, and one tiger.

 Filming locations include Richmond Bay (the Robinsons beach), Mount Irvine Bay (the Pirates beach), and the Craig Hall Waterfalls.
 The treehouse was constructed in a 200-foot tall saman in the Goldsborough Bay area.
 After filming, locals convinced Disney, who had intended to remove all evidence of filmmaking, to let the treehouse remain, without interior furnishing.
 In 1960, the treehouse was listed for sale for $9,000, a fraction of its original cost, and became a popular attraction before the structure was destroyed by Hurricane Flora in 1963.
 The tree still remains, however, and is located on the property of the Roberts Auto Service and Tyre Shop, located in Goldsborough, just off of Windward Road.
 A local Tobago resident says, "The tree has fallen into obscurity; only a few of the older people knew of its significance.
 As a matter of fact, not many people know of the film Swiss Family Robinson, much less that it was filmed here in Tobago."

 Ecology

 The Tobago Forest Reserve (Main Ridge Reserve) is the oldest protected rain forest in the Western hemisphere and is biodiverse.
-It was designated a protected Crown reserve on 17 April 1776 after representations by Soame Jenyns, a Member of Parliament in Britain responsible for Tobago's development.
+It was designated a protected Crown reserve on 17 April 1776 after representations by Soame Jenyns, a member of parliament in Britain responsible for Tobago's development.
 It has remained a protected area since.

 This forested area has great biodiversity, including many species of birds (such as the dancing blue-backed manakin), mammals, frogs, (non-venomous) snakes, butterflies and other invertebrates.
 Tobago also has nesting beaches for the leatherback turtle, which come to shore between April and July.

 The island of Tobago has multiple coral reef ecosystems.
 The Buccoo Reef, the Culloden Reef and Speyside Reef are the three largest coral reef marine ecosystems in Tobago.
 These coral reef systems protect the shores of Tobago from eroding.

 Little Tobago, the small neighbouring island, supports some of the best dry forest remaining in Tobago.
-Little Tobago and St Giles Island are important seabird nesting colonies, with red-billed tropicbirds, magnificent frigatebirds and Audubon's shearwaters, among others.
+Little Tobago and St Giles Island are important seabird nesting colonies, with red-billed tropicbirds, magnificent frigatebirds and Sargasso shearwaters, among others.